'Biblical judgements against homosexuality are not relevant to today's debate.' - Robin Scroggs, The New Testament and Homosexuality

 Suggested explanations of the origin of homosexual orientation fall into two broad categories: biological and environmental.
 'Biological' theories point to genetic and hormonal factors.
 Some recent studies appear to support such theories.
 However, the reliability of the studies and the explanatory power of such theories are still under investigation, and disputed, within the scientific community.

 'Environmental' theories point to psychological and social factors.
-Many psychoanalytic theories identify disturbances in parent-child relationships as crucial: a perceived rejection by a child's same-sex parent may, depending on the child's reaction, result in emotional needs.
-The sense of rejection by and loss of the parent may occur, for example, because of divorce, prolonged absence, illness or ill-treatment, and the child becomes a 'psychological orphan'.
-The seeds of longing for closeness with another man (or, as the case may be, woman) may be sown, and alleviation of those emotional needs may be sought in sexual encounters.
-Dr Elizabeth Moberly, a research psychologist, argued along these lines in Homosexuality: A New Christian Ethic.
+Many psychoanalytic theories identify disturbances in parent child relationships as crucial: a perceived rejection by a child's same-sex parent may, depending on the child's reaction, result in emotional needs.
+The sense of rejection by and loss of the parent may occur, for example, because of divorce, prolonged absence, ill ness, ill-treatment and the child becomes a 'psychological orphan'.
+The seeds of longing for closeness with another man (or, as the case may be, woman) may be sown and alleviation of those emotional needs may be sought in sexual encounters.
+Doctor Elizabeth Moberly, a research psychologist, argued along these lines in Homosexuality: A New Christian Ethic.
 Learning theories claim that homoerotic experiences in infancy or adolescence may increase the likelihood of subsequent selection of homosexual interactions.

 Notwithstanding recent developments, scientific knowledge regarding homosexuality is incomplete and we may sum up by saying:

-A theological account of the origin of homophile attraction complements and undergirds a scientific account.
-It does not explain the presence of such attraction in particular individuals but explains, at a spiritual level, why there are some people of homophile orientation.
-The rejection of God by the human race has led to 'every kind of wickedness' (Romans 1:29), but in Romans 1 there is, in particular, a link between idolatry and homosexuality.
+A theological account of the origin of same-sex attraction complements and undergirds a scientific account.
+It does not explain the presence of such attraction in particular individuals but helps to explain, at a spiritual level, why there are some people of same-sex orientation.
+The rejection of God by the human race has led to 'every kind of wickedness' (Romans I :29) but in Romans I there is, in particular, a link between idolatry and homosexuality.
 Rejection of the Creator by all humanity results in, and is made manifest by, rejection of the creation pattern for sexual relations by some.
-Henri Blocher observes that creatures who worship the Creator are in relationship with a being who in a profound sense is 'Other' and suggests that rejection of the 'Other' is aptly mirrored in the sexual realm by rejection of those 'other' in gender.
+Henri Blocher observes that creatures who worship the Creator are in relationship with a being who in a profound sense is 'Other' and suggests that rejection of the 'Other' is aptly mirrored in the sexual realm by rejection of those who are 'other' in gender.

-Sin's impact is multi-faceted and its relation to homophile attraction complex.
+Sin's impact is multi-faceted and its relation to same-sex attraction is complex.
 Sin is sometimes understood in terms of choice alone: a deliberate decision to disobey God.
-When this is done (subject to any element of choice that may be present in some people in the formative processes which determine sexual orientation) links between sin and homophile attraction are difficult to sustain.
-However, since the Fall, sin has been the root cause of a deep state of disorder within human nature.
+When this is done (subject to any element of choice that may be present in some people in the formative processes which determine sexual orientation) links between sin and same-sex attraction are difficult to sustain.
+However, since the fall, sin has been the root cause of a deep state of disorder within human nature.
 What is found innate in men and women is not necessarily good.
-As the Book of Common Prayer puts it, 'there is no health in us': pride, greed, heterosexual lust, homosexual orientation may all be 'natural' to a person and yet wrong.
+As the Book of Common Prayer puts it 'there is no health in us': homosexual orientation may be 'natural' to us and yet inconsistent with God's purposes in Creation.
 Further, sin is a power which dominates people and deceives us that we are free.
-We are all 'slaves to sin' (John 8:34), filled with compelling desires leading us into disobedient actions, living out involuntary but culpable rebellion (see, e.g., Romans 7:13-25).
-Those compelling desires are different for different people, for some they are homosexual desires.
+We are all 'slaves to sin' (John 8:34), filled with compelling desires leading us into disobedient actions, living out involuntary but culpable rebellion (see, e.g., Romans 7: 13-25).
+Those compelling desires are different for different people; in some cases, homosexual desires may fall into this category.
 Moreover, 'environmental' theories accord with the fact that people are affected by the sins of others (rejection by parents does occur) and some inward effects of sin (making one's own needs paramount, distorting perceptions, possibly leading to imagined rejection).

-The meeting of Jesus and the woman caught in adultery (John 7:53-8:11) has much to teach Christians as we reflect on how to act towards homosexual people.
-First, Jesus reminds the Pharisees of their sin and does not tolerate hypocrisy (v.
-7, cf. Matthew 23).
+The meeting of Jesus and the woman caught in adultery (John 7:53 - 8: 11) has much to teach Christians.
+First, Jesus reminds the Pharisees of their sin and does not tolerate hypocrisy (v.7, cf. Matthew 23).
 None of us is without sexual sin and we must not throw stones.
-Paul, after speaking of unnatural relations, went on to say that the one who condemns others has 'no excuse' himself (Romans 2:1).
-Richard Lovelace has written: 'Most of the repenting that needs to be done on this issue of homosexuality needs to be done by straight people, including straight Christians.
-By far the greater sin in our church is the sin of neglect, fear, hatred, just wanting to brush these people under the rug.’
-Second, Jesus does not condemn the woman, but neither does he condone her sin (w.
-10-11, cf. Luke 7:36-50).
+Paul, after speaking of unnatural relations, went on to say that the one who condemns others has 'no excuse' himself (Romans 2: I).
+Richard Lovelace has written 'Most of the repenting that needs to be done on this issue of homosexuality needs to be done by straight people, including straight Christians.
+By far the greater sin in our church is the sin of neglect, fear, hatred, just wanting to brush these people under the rug.'
+Secondly, Jesus does not condemn the woman but neither does he condone her sin (vv.10-11, cf. Luke 7:36-50).
 The challenge is for the church to find ways in which to express a similar balance.
-Third, Jesus acts as the woman's friend before he confronts her sin.
-She is friendless, an outcast in a hostile society, in danger even of her life, and Jesus is the one person on her side.
+Thirdly, Jesus acts as the woman's friend before he confronts her sin.
+She is friendless, an outcast in a hostile society, in danger even of her life and Jesus is the one person on her side.

-The gospel is God's answer to the problems caused by human sin.
+The gospel is God's answer to the problems caused by human3 sin.
 Full forgiveness for the past, the love of a new heavenly Father, membership of a new family, new resources for living as God intends and a new future are available.
-These, over time, dismiss the spectres of guilt, fear, loneliness and lack of self-respect some homosexual people feel keenly.
-Sin is present in a homosexual lifestyle and in some form ultimately lies behind homophile attraction.
+Sin is present in a homosexual lifestyle and in some form ultimately lies behind same-sex attraction.
 The gospel offers 'gay liberation' by breaking the power of sin.
-We now consider three aspects of the outworking of the gospel.
+We now consider three aspects of the outworking of the gospel:

 In The Church and the Homosexual, J.J.
 McNeill writes: